 But what does that mean for someone looking into a career in construction technology?
 It means that the field could be in high-demand, and someone with an exceptional skill set may be even more sought-after.
 Plus, the labor shortages mean that many firms are offering more pay, benefits and bonuses to attract employees.

 Today’s world of construction has evolved dramatically since the industrial revolution as our general concern regarding environmental impact and waste has shifted.
 With growing awareness of the waste that is typically produced during a construction project of any size, new opportunities for innovative technologies and practices are also evolving, creating new space for different career paths in this industry.

 Construction Technology as a Career

-Given the expansion of the construction industry, our population growth, and urbanization of our cities, pursing a professional career in construction technology is a way to ensure you’re selecting a purpose that adds value to the changing landscape of construction.
+Given the expansion of the construction industry, population growth, and urbanization of our cities, pursuing a professional career in construction technology is a way to ensure you are selecting a purpose that adds value to the changing landscape of construction.
 By investing in obtaining the appropriate skills for a career in construction, you will demonstrate a commitment to improving your abilities in this field, which establishes a competitive advantage over other job seekers in the field.

 Types of Careers in Construction Technology

 Not only does industry growth provide many career opportunities in construction technology, but the multi-faceted nature of the complexity of construction means there are many roles to pursue as a career path.
 Many employees starting out in the construction field may choose one direction but end up in a completely different area altogether.